Skip to content

 Unit economics

-Projected per-pod economics · mature unit (Expansion)
+Projected per-pod economics · mature unit (2029)

 Revenue per pod is designed to be priced as a monthly subscription.
 Modelled COGS covers maintenance, energy, and allocated operator training.
-The 2026 model's per-pod figures are held constant across stages — scale is modelled to lift count, not price.
+The 2026 model's per-pod figures are held constant across stages — scale is modeled to lift count, not price.
 Source: Unit Economics sheet (projection, not operating data).

 Monthly revenue per pod